top of page

 Boulder POV Seminar | Boulder Public Library | Boulder, CO

 Boulder Point of View is a grassroots team of artists, entrepreneurs, and creative technologists to help better public relations with local creatives through digital tools and methods.
-I took part in helping team seminars over the course of the summer in a leadership position.
+I took part in team seminars over the course of the summer in a leadership position.

 2021